farahh001/Farahs-GradSchoolZero-TEAM-S/README.md

 ## To handle the register responsibilities

-1. For that we have to create supersuper.
+1. For that we have to create SuperUser.
 In the Windows Terminal, First activate the environment.
 Then type `python manage.py createsuperuser`
-It will ask for username and password to activate the superuser side.
+It will ask for username and password to activate the superuser duties.